 The pilot has received support through the GÉANT Innovation Programme.
 The proposal was submitted by CNIT (National Inter-University Consortium for Telecommunications), a non-profit consortium established in 1995, bringing together 38 public Italian universities to perform research.
 PI: Prof. Andrea Detti, University of Rome Tor Vergata.

 The GÉANT Cloud Flow (GCF) platform allows to run large-scale workflows consisting of tasks.
 Tasks are typically embedded in Docker Container images, and GCF deploys these Containers to the most convenient GÉANT site offering a Container platform.
 The project goal is to extend GCF’s services with open-source software so that a user can not only run containerized-tasks, but platformed-tasks, i.e., tasks running within overlay platforms to leverage better the underlying cloud resources and make the workflow faster.
 For example, this extension would allow the execution of complex machine learning tasks within the Horovod distributed training platform, deployed by GCF as part of the workflow.

-The Arrowhead Tools project is Europe’s largest project for solutions in automation and digitization for industry.
+The EU-funded Arrowhead Tools project aims for digitalisation and automation solutions for the European industry.
+It is Europe’s largest project for solutions in automation and digitization for industry.

 Digital services are becoming more common with sensors and continuous input also in the field of sports, with increasingly interest to use digital devices during training and exercises.
 But winter sports and climate conditions present their own challenges with regards to utilising these technologies.
 GÉANT Cloud Flow is utilized for sports analytics in a research project headed by The Faculty of Sport and Health Sciences at JyU, Finland under the auspices of The European Platform for Sports Innovation (EPSI).
 The pilot workflow is in the area of machine learning and training of neural networks for analyzing video footage of body movement during cross country skiing.